-The app company has now built strategic partnerships with more than 40 brands including 1-800-Flowers, American Apparel, Amazon.com, Carl’s Jr., Best Buy, Disney, Pepsi, Victoria’s Secret, Playboy, and Vitamin Waters.
+The app company has built strategic partnerships with more than 40 brands including 1-800-Flowers, American Apparel, Amazon.com, Carl’s Jr., Best Buy, Disney, Pepsi, Victoria’s Secret, Playboy, and Vitamin Waters.

-2010 saw Brian as the second youngest company leader to receive a funding from a venture capital firm, the first spot taken by Nick D’Aloisio.
+2010 saw Brian as the second youngest company leader to receive funding from a venture capital firm, the first spot taken by Nick D’Aloisio.
 He has spoken at various popular conferences like TEDx, and SXSW.

 Chad noticed the doctors at the hospital looking through his phone and thought about security.
 During his spare time at the hospital, he began downloading apps, understanding what was making people download them and why they were successful.

-Two months after launching his own company, one of his apps averaged on a $30,000 per month cash flow.
+Two months after launching his own company, one of his apps averaged $30,000 per month cash flow.
 The income of the company later reached $120,000 in one month.
 In the next two years, he created and sold three app companies, which rank in millions.

 The App Market